marcopaglio/BookingApp/README.md

 ### Build from Command Line

-After that, place yourself into the project root directory, where the Maven Wrapper files (`mvnw`, `mvnw.cmd`, etc.) are stored, open a Command Prompt, and choose whether to build the BookingApp project with [Maven](#build-with-maven) or [Maven Wrapper](#build-with-maven-wrapper).
+You can build the BookingApp project from the command line with Maven or Maven Wrapper.
+In the next [Build commands](#build-commands) section, replace the placeholder `<MVN>` with the right script command, depending on what you choose:

+- with Maven, use `mvn`.
+- with Maven Wrapper, use `./mvnw` if you are using **Unix systems** (e.g: Linux, MacOS, etc.), or `mvnw.cmd` if you are using **Windows** as OS of your machine.

 > :information_source: **InfoPoint**: Maven Wrapper is very useful for users that don’t want to install Maven at all.
 For this reason building with Maven Wrapper is recommended.
-If you prefer using Maven directly, make sure to install Maven yourself, and preferably with the same version used for the BookingApp project, that is 3.8.6, otherwise build might fails.
+If you prefer using Maven directly, make sure to install Maven yourself, and preferably with the same version used for the BookingApp project, otherwise build might fails.

-#### Build with Maven Wrapper

-If you decide to use Maven Wrapper, in the next [build commands](#build-commands) replace the placeholder `<MVN>` with the right script command, depending on your OS:

-- **Linux and MacOS**: if you are using Unix systems, the script command is `./mvnw`.
-- **Windows**: if you are using Windows, the script command is `mvnw.cmd`.

-#### Build with Maven

-If you take the time to install Maven, then replace the placeholder `<MVN>` with `mvn` in the next [build commands](#build-commands).<br>

-### Build commands
+#### Build commands

-The very basic command to build the BookingApp project is as follows (replace `<MVN>` with a command depending on whether [Maven](#build-with-maven) or [Maven Wrapper](#build-with-maven-wrapper) is used):
+Place yourself into the project root directory and open a Command Prompt.
+The very basic command to build the BookingApp project is as follows:
 ```
 <MVN> -f booking-aggregator/pom.xml clean install
 ```